by Daniela Dandes

 4. Take the GMAT and GRE scores seriously

-Most MBAs will require the GRE or GMAT as part of the application process.
+Most MBAs will require Graduate Record Examinations (GRE) or Graduate Management Admission Test (GMAT) scores as part of the application process.
 As Stacy Blackman, an admissions consultant told The Economist: “In a sea of highly qualified candidates, the GMAT is an important screening tool.”

 You should also consider the GRE test.
-Especially if you feel the GMAT is too strict, the GRE or Graduate Record Examination is a viable alternative.
-The GRE test features questions that reflect the kind of thinking you'll do in graduate or business school.
+Especially if you feel the GMAT is too strict, the GRE is a viable alternative.
+The GRE test features questions that reflect the kind of thinking and analysis you'll do in graduate or business school.

 We recommend you take special classes that help you prepare rigorously.
-For both the GMAT and GRE, the results are valid for 5 years from the moment you got your results.
+For both the GMAT and GRE, the results are valid for 5 years from the moment you receive them.

 5. Prepare your resume and professional experience